Koala3353/Agapay-AI/README.md

 ## 🤖 AI Features Implementation

-*   **Clinical Assessment:** The BHW module sends structured prompts including age, gender, and vitals to Gemini to receive a JSON response containing risk levels and specific physical exam instructions.
+*   **Clinical Assessment:** The BHW module sends structured prompts including age, gender, and vitals to OpenAI (JSON Mode) to receive a response containing risk levels and specific physical exam instructions.
 *   **Taglish Chat:** The Citizen module uses a specific system instruction to ensure the AI speaks in a relatable mix of Tagalog and English and strictly adheres to non-diagnostic safety rails.
-*   **Logistics Intelligence:** The Admin module feeds raw JSON inventory data into Gemini to generate text-based strategic insights.
+*   **Logistics Intelligence:** The Admin module feeds raw JSON inventory data into GPT-4o to generate text-based strategic insights.

 ---